Geoscience

 GEOS 497.
 WORKSHOP, SHORT COURSE, CONFERENCE, SEMINAR.
 1-5 Credits.

-Students will attend, participate, and ask questions during seminars and special events.
-This course will also focus on preparations for employment and graduate school including CV or Resume reviews and writing cover letters.
+Attend, participate, and ask questions during seminars and special events.
+Focuses on preparations for employment and graduate school including CV or Resume reviews and writing cover letters.

 GEOS 499.
 DIRECTED STUDY.
 1-15 Credits.